-The project is on District-owned playfields, and there is no indication of any current or historical hazardous substance releases on the property.
+The project is on an existing school campus, and there is no indication of any current or historical hazardous substance releases on the property.
 There is no evidence of any naturally occurring hazardous materials on the project site.
 The environmental research completed for the Initial Study included record searches from Environmental Data Resources (EDR) and review of DTSC's EnviroStor and RWQCB's GeoTracker websites, which did not identify any historical releases of hazardous substances at the site.
 The findings were documented in the Initial Study.
-Based on the facts that there are no reported releases of hazardous substances at the site, the project site has been operating as school playfields since 1975, and Education Code sections 17213.1 and 17213.2 are not applicable to the project, the additional environmental review recommended by DTSC is not warranted.
-Therefore, the District will not be conducting additional environmental review for the proposed project and will not be entering into an agreement with DTSC to oversee the preparation of such an assessment.
+Based on the facts that there are no reported releases of hazardous substances at the site, the project site has been operated as a school since 1950, and Education Code sections 17213.1 and 17213.2 are not applicable to the project, the additional environmental review recommended by DTSC is not warranted.
+Therefore, the District will not be conducting additional environmental review for the proposed project and will not be entering into an agreement with DTSC to oversee the preparation of such assessment.